 * Be at least 21 years of age;

-* Be a Canadian citizen or landed immigrant;
+* Be a Canadian citizen or permanent resident;

 The surety’s duties include, but are not limited to:

-*Ensuring that the accused obeys all conditions that the court imposes upon the person;
+*Ensuring that the accused person obeys all conditions that the court imposes upon the person;

-*Calling the police if the accused breaches any of those conditions;
+*Calling the police if the accused person breaches any of those conditions.

-*Acknowledging and accepting the risk that if the accused breaches any of his or her conditions while under your supervision and you do not report the breach to the police, you may lose the money or equity that you may have pledged to have them released.
+*Acknowledging and accepting the risk that if the accused breaches any of their conditions while on bail and the surety does not report the breach to the police, the surety may lose the money or equity that they may have pledged.

 Remember when acting as a surety: